ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 #### Verifiability of ENS

 The fact that ENS domains are registered is on-chain makes them verifiable in principle.
-However, in the solutions laid out above, trust is delegated to the a trusted server which handles the resolution of the ENS name to the CID, e.g. [eth.limo](http://eth.limo).
+However, in the solutions laid out above, trust is delegated to a trusted server which handles the resolution of the ENS name to the CID, e.g. [eth.limo](http://eth.limo).

-ENS name can be resolved in the browser using the Ethereum RPC API by retrieving the state from the chain, howerver, trust is just shifted to the Ethereum RPC API endpoint.
+ENS names can be resolved in the browser using the Ethereum RPC API by retrieving the state from the chain, howerver, trust is just shifted to the Ethereum RPC API endpoint.

 A more verifiable approach would be to use an Ethereum light client, like [Helios](https://github.com/a16z/helios) or [eth-verifiable-rpc](https://github.com/dappnetbby/eth-verifiable-rpc), to verify ENS state using merkle proofs and the Ethereum state root hash, though this is still experimental and far from a common pattern in dapps.